-That’s why entrepreneurship education must have an even stronger place in every type of education.
+That’s why entrepreneurship education and enterprise education must have an even stronger place in every type of education.
 From primary school to higher education.
 But is it enough?

-In this blog, we explain the difference between entrepreneurship and enterprising behavior.
-Furthermore, we provide you a very practical tool for pupils in lower education and students in higher education.
-This online tool will help students to develop an entrepreneurial mindset, and for some students it will even nourish their entrepreneurial intention.
+In this blog, we explain the difference between entrepreneurship and entrepreneurial behavior.
+Furthermore, regarding teaching entrepreneurship, we provide you a very practical tool for pupils in lower education and students in higher education.
+This online tool will help all students to develop an entrepreneurial mindset, and for some students it will even nourish their entrepreneurial intention.